Bachelor of Arts (Honours) in Religious StudiesNext intake in September 2022.

 Programme Duration: Four years

 Mode of Study: Flexible Learning

 Application Route: Apply direct to GMIT

-This course will enlighten students and invite them to explore their own religious beliefs in the light of other faiths, other academic disciplines, and in light of lived experience.
-The course, therefore, provides a good training in critical thinking applied across a wide range of issues and contexts.
+This course will enlighten students and invite them to explore their own religious beliefs in light of other faiths, other academic disciplines, and in light of lived experience.
+The course, therefore, provides a good training in critical thinking, applied across a wide range of issues and contexts.

 In a time of pluralism, secularism, and religious extremism, it is increasingly important for people to understand the phenomenon of religion, the beliefs and practices of the major religious traditions, and to be able to discuss and consider these in an informed and balanced fashion.

 Why Study Religious Studies at GMIT?